Skip to Main Content

 Robotic-assisted cardiac surgery

-Led by Kenneth K. Liao, MD, PhD, the team at The Texas Heart Institute at Baylor St. Luke’s Medical Center is focused on using state-of-the-art robotic technology to perform minimally invasive mitral valve repair and coronary artery bypass grafting surgery.
+Led by Kenneth K. Liao, MD, PhD, the team at Baylor St. Luke’s Medical Center is focused on using state-of-the-art robotic technology to perform minimally invasive mitral valve repair and coronary artery bypass grafting surgery.
 The advanced robotic technology uses 3D high-definition scope and robot-controlled fine instruments inside the chest, which allow the surgeon to perform gentle and complex surgical maneuvers inside the heart.
 The advantages of robotic cardiac surgery include very small incisions (1-2 inches) through the rib space, less blood loss, lower risk of stroke and wound infection, and quicker recovery.

 Robotic Heart Surgery Procedure Leads United States in Program Growth